CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy community-list \<list-id\>

-Configures the community list you want to use to match BGP community policies.
+Configures the name of the community list you want to use to match BGP community policies.
 The BGP community list can be either standard or expanded.
 The standard BGP community list is a pair of values (such as 100:100) or one of four BGP default communities (internet, local-AS, no-advertise, no-export).
 When the neighbor receives the prefix, it examines the community value and either permits or denies the community member in the routing policy.

 **Usage**